-Indian Space Research Organization (ISRO) has had numerous remarkable milestones since its inception in 1969.
+Indian Space Research Organization (ISRO) has achieved numerous remarkable milestones since its inception in 1969.
 Their primary vision is to “harness space technology for national development while pursuing space science research and planetary exploration”.

 The rocket has a nose cap, fuselage, double delta wings, twin vertical tails and symmetric active control surfaces called Elevons and Rudder.
-Using these kind of technologies would reduce the launch cost by a factor of 10.
+Using these kinds of technologies would reduce the launch cost by a factor of 10.

 8. RISAT 1A

 RISAT 1A is a remote sensing satellite, third in a series of RISAT satellites, being developed by ISRO.
-It will be a land-based mission that will perform terrain mapping and analyze ocean, land and water surface for soil moisture.
+It will be a land-based mission that will perform terrain mapping and analyze ocean, land, and water surface for soil moisture.

 The satellite will be equipped with Synthetic Aperture Radar, which can be used for Earth observation irrespective of the light and weather conditions.
-It will operate at 5.35 GHz in C band.
+It will operate at 5.35 GHz in the C band.
 The satellite is planned to be launched on PSLV in 2019.

 7. GSAT 11

 The payloads will have 40 high power Ku, Ka band transponders that will cover the entire country including Andaman and Nicobar Islands.
 Moreover, the satellite will be configured with 2-sided big solar panels generating 11 KW of power.

 6. GSLV III

-The Geosynchronous Satellite Launch Vehicle Mark III is designed to launched satellites into geostationary orbit.
+The Geosynchronous Satellite Launch Vehicle Mark III is designed to launch satellites into geostationary orbit.
 It features cryogenic third stage and higher payload capacity than the GSLV II.
 ISRO successfully tested the CE-20 engine on 19 February 2017.

-There is a proposal to include SCE-200 (liquid fueled rocket engine) in GSLV III in order to boost its payload capacity to 6 tonnes to Geostationary transfer orbit.
+There is a proposal to include SCE-200 (liquid-fueled rocket engine) in GSLV III in order to boost its payload capacity to 6 tonnes to Geostationary transfer orbit.

 ‘Aerobic Vehicle for Transatmopheric Hypersonic Aerospace TrAanspoRtation‘ is a conceptual single-stage reusable spacecraft capable of horizontal takeoff and landing.
-It is primarily developed for low cost military and commercial satellite space launchers, as well as for space tourism.
+It is primarily developed for low-cost commercial and military satellite space launchers, as well as for space tourism.

-The rocket design has already been patented in India and applications for registration of the design have been filed in patent offices in China, Germany, Russia and USA.
+The rocket design has already been patented in India and applications for registration of the design have been filed in patent offices in China, Germany, Russia, and the USA.

 Aditya is a satellite whose aim is to study the Sun by the year 2019-20.
-It will be the first Indian based Solar Coronagraph that will study the Coronal Mass Ejection, Coronal magnetic field structures and evolution of the coronal magnetic field.
+It will be the first Indian based Solar Coronagraph that will investigate the Coronal Mass Ejection, Coronal magnetic field structures and evolution of the coronal magnetic field.
 It will provide new information on the velocity fields and their variability in the inner corona.

-Around half million has been allocated as an experimental budget for the financial year 2016-17.
+Around half a million dollar has been allocated as an experimental budget for the financial year 2016-17.
 The scope of the project has been enhanced and it is now planned to be a comprehensive space environment observatory to be placed at the Lagrangian point L1.
 Only ESA and NASA have successfully placed satellites at L1 point as of date.

 3. Venusian Orbiter Mission

 Venusian Orbiter is a proposed orbiter to Venus to study the atmosphere of the planet.
 If funded, it would be launched by 2020.
-After the mega launch of 104 satellites into the space in one go, finance minister Arun Jaitley gave the space agency a 23% increase in its budget.
+After the mega launch of 104 satellites into space in one go, finance minister Arun Jaitley gave the space agency a 23% increase in its budget.
 The budget mentions provisions for Mission to Venus.